 Coronavirus disease 2019 (COVID-19), previously known as 2019 novel coronavirus (2019-nCoV), is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Clinical features primarily include fever and symptoms of lower respiratory tract illness (eg, cough, shortness of breath), although many patients also report associated gastrointestinal complaints (nausea, vomiting).
-Reported cases have ranged from mild to severe; some cases have been fatal.
-Some individuals with infection can be relatively asymptomatic.
+Reported cases have ranged from asymptomatic to severe; the case fatality rate has varied worldwide, ranging from 0.9%-7.6% based on data compiled by Johns Hopkins.
 There is some evidence that new variants of SARS-CoV-2 (eg, Delta) present with predominantly upper respiratory symptoms such as sore throat and nasal discharge, although the risk for progression to lower tract symptoms seems to be at least as frequent as with prior variants.

 An association exists between the risk of severe COVID-19 and a multigene locus at 3p21.31 and the ABG blood group locus at 9q34.2.
 Mutations in type I interferon pathway genes have been associated with severe disease.